Ramanama: Literature

 In the Ramacharitamanasa, the ramanama is regarded to offer strength to Hanuman.

+According to a story based on the Ramayana, Pratardana, the king of Kashi, had insulted Vishvamitra, and was hence attacked by the arrows of Rama.
+The king was advised to chant the name of Rama by Hanuman, who subsequently saved him from the arrows.

 In the Guru Granth Sahib, the sacred book and current guru of Sikhism, the name of Rama is the second most commonly used name for the formless God after the name Hari.

 In the Vishnu Sahasranama, a popular verse indicates the significance of the name of Rama.
 In the Padma Purana, Shiva recites the verse to his consort Parvati: